-The first slicker brush on our list today is from the brand Hertzko, and it is one of the highest-rated grooming brushes on the market.
+The second slicker brush on our list today is from the brand Hertzko, and it is one of the highest-rated grooming brushes on the market.
 The fine wire bristles work to remove any loose hair that your pup hasn’t shed yet, remove dander and trapped dirt, and eliminate tangles.
 If there’s one thing that’s for sure, your dog will be feeling much lighter and more comfortable after a session with this slicker brush!

 The wires are bent to avoid poking your dog every time the brush is reintroduced to their fur.
 It also prevents the bristles from scratching them, making the experience more enjoyable for both of you.